Leaderboard

 6 points

-Lol!
+8. Lol!
 Bosnia Promised my younger brother I would do a pilgrimage here.
 Andrew may know some of the going ons over here….but it’s regarding visions of Mary in this village by a bunch of kids who are now older.
 We’re actually staying at one of the places the visionary help run and she will probably be serving us.
 New adventure for me….bring it on!
-Going to be fun and first time in Europe.6 points
+Going to be fun and first time in Europe.

 5 points

-Yes, in the winter.
+11. Yes, in the winter.
 Again we generally want to see that stronger forcing at times in the fall as an early indicator of cold air movement up north.
 Truly wall to wall amplified cold seasons are incredibly rare anyways.
 Maybe 1976-77 and a handful of others in the last century.
 If we haven't seen a strong jet or signs of consolidated patterns by late November then the chances are high that we will see one arise in mid-winter and quite literally have it rain on our parades.
 And right now Western Canada is still being flooded with mild air anyways and there's no jet to boot.
 Just a complete lack of any meaningful cold anomalies across the entire continent this month once again.
 Even AK has been quite mild again.
-Just have to reiterate that there just really aren't many favorable signs at the moment.4 points
+Just have to reiterate that there just really aren't many favorable signs at the moment.

 4 points